DesignDev.io logoDesignDev.io logo

 useReducer — when your state logic gets complex enough that multiple useState calls feel tangled, useReducer is the next tool to learn.
 It pairs naturally with useMemo for managing derived state from complex state objects.

-This article was prompted by the React Foundations series — particularly How to Build a Custom Hook That Actually Earns Its Abstraction and Did You Know useCallback Can Actually Do This?.
+This article was created for understanding the React Foundations series — particularly How to Build a Custom Hook That Actually Earns Its Abstraction and Did You Know useCallback Can Actually Do This?.
 If the filterable product list above sparked an idea for something you're building — that's the point.

 Muhammad Athar is the founder and engineer behind DesignDev.io.
 He writes the "From the Builder" series — concept explainers triggered by the site's own articles, always grounded in something you can actually build.